tox-dev/tox/docs/config.rst

     will make tox install all dependencies from this PyPI index server (including when installing the project sdist package).

-    The recommended way to set custom index server URL is to use :conf:`setenv`:
+    The recommended way to set a custom index server URL is to use :conf:`setenv`:

     .. code-block:: ini